 Linndalsfallet is unruly, and one of Norway's most commanding sights.
 The falls can be observed from across the wide basin in which the water plunges down.
 The view, necessarily, is somewhat distant, but this takes nothing away from the experience, as the enormity of the falls and their thunderous roar makes it seem an awful lot closer.

-Picture courtesy by the amazing photographer Øyvind Buljo.
+Picture courtesy of the amazing photographer Øyvind Buljo

 The incredible Mardalsfossen is one of the highest waterfalls in Europe, and its many tiers combine to a height of over 700m.
 Like several of Norway’s more grand waterfalls, it could easily have been developed and essentially closed down for its hydroelectric potential energy, but with a little compromise, Mardalsfossen is allowed to flow during the summer season.